yukal/gulp-json-loader/README.md

 It useful for automatically data loading in the development including the PUG pages.

 ### What for
-I tried to find any simple solution to assign my variables to a current Html file in a building process, but some of the solutions are the same with solutions between the 2014th and 2019th years and, actually do not satisfy my needs as I want.
+I tried to find any simple solution to assign my variables to a current PUG file in a building process, but some of the solutions are the same with solutions between the 2014th and 2019th years and, actually do not satisfy my needs as I want.
 And the most popular solution I have found looks like: